hcrlab/push_pull/pr2_pick_perception/README.md

 Later, you can get the items back out.

 ## Executables
+### shelf_localization.cpp
+The code for the shelf localization service.

 ### mock_perception_easy_boxes.cpp
 An action server for `GetItems` for the travel support demo.
 It just tells the robot that the next object is always at more or less the same pose relative to the robot (since the robot drives to each bin).